1976 California 500: Race

 A reported crowd of 52,466 spectators attended the California 500.

 From his position on the pole, A.J.
 Foyt led the first 14 laps.
 Roger Rager brought out a caution flag when he spun on lap 14 and Foyt chose to pit under caution.
 On the restart, Eldon Rasmussen blew an engine and brought out the second caution to clean oil.
-On lap after the restart, Dick Simon stalled on track and returned the caution flag.
+On lap after the restart, Dick Simon stalled on track and the caution flag was displayed again.

 In an impressive Indycar debut, Danny Ongais climbed from 11th starting spot to fifth by lap 50.
 Exiting turn two on lap 54, Ongais suffered a broken halfshaft which sent his car into the outside wall along the backstretch.
 The car climbed the wall and flipped, landing upside down and sliding along the backstretch.
 Pancho Carter spun to avoid Ongais and impacted the outside wall.
 Salt Walther came upon the wreck, stopped his car, and ran over to help Ongais.
 Carter and Walther flipped the car over to allow Ongais to walk away from the wreck.
 Ongais's helmet had swirl marks on it from where it dragged along the asphalt.
 He was checked and released at the infield hospital where he complained of a sore head and bruised feet.

-On the restart of Ongais's crash, John Mahler crashed in turn one.
+On the restart following Ongais's crash, John Mahler crashed in turn one.
 After six laps of green flag racing, Bill Vukovich Jr. crashed in turn one on lap 77.
 A.J.
 Foyt retired from the race on lap 77 when he lost oil pressure.

 On lap 101, Gordon Johncock, Wally Dallenbach, and Johnny Rutherford entered the pits under green.
 Watching the two cars in front of him, Rutherford missed his pit box and had to go around the track another lap.

 The race turned into a four car battle between Bobby Unser, Gordon Johncock, Wally Dallenbach, and Johnny Rutherford.
 After the last cycle of pit stops, Unser took the lead with 23 laps remaining.

 The caution was thrown on with only seven laps remaining when beer cans were thrown on the track.
 This set up a four lap run to the finish with Unser followed by Rutherford and Johncock.

 Unser won by 2.54 seconds and became the first man to win the California 500 twice, having previously won the 1974 California 500.
 By finishing second, Rutherford won the Olsonite Triple Crown championship for 500-mile races and the $1,500 prize it carried.